TanvirArjel/CleanArchitecture/README.md

 ### 📂 src/ServerApp/Presentation:
-  This folder will contain all the REST API projects which is the **PresentationLayer** of the project.
+  This folder will contain the REST API projects which is the **PresentationLayer** of the project.

   ![tempsnip](https://user-images.githubusercontent.com/14342773/188486653-289f5002-66ed-4641-9e13-f9a8e162fd57.png)